Notes on the weak positivity theorems: MHS for cohomology with compact support

 \begin{proof}[Proof of the $E_1$-degeneration of $($\ref{f-shiki1}$)$ in the proof of Theorem \ref{f-thm1.2}] Here, we use the notation in the proof of Theorem \ref{f-thm1.2}.
 In this case, we know that $Y$ has only quotient singularities, that is, $Y$ is a $V$-manifold.
 We see that $Y$ is in Fujiki's class $\mathcal C$ (see Remark \ref{f-rem2.12}).
 Then we obtain that

 is a CHC, where $F$ is the filtration b\^ete and $\alpha:\mathbb C_Y\to \widetilde {\Omega}^{\bullet}_Y$ is the inclusion.
 For the details, see \cite[(1.6)]{steenbrink}.
-It is easy to see that $T$ is a divisor with $V$-normal crossings on $Y$ (see Definition \ref{f-def4.5} and \cite[(1.16) Definition]{steenbrink}).
-We can easily check that $Y$ is singular only over the singular locus of $\Supp B$.
+By construction, $T$ is a divisor with $V$-normal crossings on $Y$ (see Definition \ref{f-def4.5} and \cite[(1.16) Definition]{steenbrink}).
+We can check that $Y$ is singular only over the singular locus of $\Supp B$.
 Let $\varepsilon:T^{\bullet}\to T$ be the Mayer--Vietoris simplicial resolution.
 Although each irreducible component of $T$ may have singularities, Definition \ref{f-def2.14} makes sense without any modifications.
 We note that $T^n$ has only quotient singularities for every $n\geq 0$ by the construction of $\pi:Y\to X$.
 We can also check that the same construction as in \ref{f-say4.2} works with only minor modifications.
 Hence we have a CMHC that induces a natural mixed Hodge structure on $H^{\bullet}(T, \mathbb Z)$.
 By the same arguments as in \ref{f-say4.3}, we can construct a triple

 where $j:Y-T\to Y$ is the natural open immersion.
 It is a CMHC that induces a natural mixed Hodge structure on $H^{\bullet}_c (Y-T, \mathbb Z)$ and $(K_{\mathbb C}, F)$ is quasi-isomorphic to $(\widetilde \Omega^{\bullet}_Y(\log T)(-T), F)$ in $D^+F(Y, \mathbb C)$, where